Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review

-In this paper, we will primarily focus on traditional generative models, specifically Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and autoregressive models.
+In this study, we mainly discuss representative deep learning paradigms, including Convolutional Neural Networks (CNN), Transformer architectures, Generative Adversarial Networks (GAN), Variational Autoencoders (VAE), and Autoregressive Models (ARMs).

+Convolutional neural networks (CNN) are fundamental models in the field of computer vision.
+They are based on the concept of locality and the way weights are shared.
+They construct a layered feature extraction architecture by stacking convolutional layers, pooling layers, and fully connected layers on top of each other.
+Convolutional layers use sliding filters or kernels to extract local features such as edges and textures from the input data.
+Conversely, pooling layers simplify these features, enhancing the model's robustness.
+This hierarchical structure enables CNNs to automatically learn feature representations from low to high levels, significantly improving performance.
+But their structure is sensitive to where things are in space and has trouble directly modeling long-range dependencies, which makes them less useful for sequence tasks. \cite{ref180,ref181}.

+Vaswani et al. first talked about the Transformer model in 2017\cite{ref182}.
+This model creates dynamic weights by figuring out how the elements in the input sequence are related to each other.
+It has a stack of encoders and decoders, and each layer has a feedforward network and multi-head attention.
+This architecture lets the Transformer process sequence data at the same time, which makes training much more efficient and lets it capture long-range semantic relationships.
+But the computational complexity grows by a factor of four with the length of the sequence and is very sensitive to the size of the training data \cite{ref183,ref184}.

-The Generative Adversarial Network (GAN), proposed by Ian Goodfellow et al. in 2014 \cite{ref8}, is another significant framework for unsupervised anomaly detection, rooted in the concept of a zero-sum game.
-At its core, a GAN generates data through the adversarial training of two neural networks: a generator and a discriminator.
+Generative adversarial networks (GANs) are widely used for unsupervised anomaly detection.
+They follow the zero-sum game principle in game theory and were first introduced by Ian Goodfellow et al. in 2014 \cite{ref8}.
+The framework has two parts: a generator and a discriminator.